Android 12L changelog: Every new feature for Android tablets

 On large screen devices, Launcher3 is capable of showing two home screen pages simultaneously.
 This is currently controlled by the Launcher3 flags

 In Android 12, and by extension Android 12L, Google significantly revamped the user interface of the notification panel.
 The brightness slider and Quick Settings tiles have been made substantially larger than before, leaving room for only 8 tiles to be displayed at a time in a 4×2 grid.
+(On large screen devices, Quick Settings is shown in a 3×3 grid when the device is in portrait orientation.)
 Text and background color clearly describe the purpose of the tile and its status, though the tile’s description is still shown in the notification panel’s “expanded” state.
 Expansion of the shade also reveals the build number and allows the user to swipe between pages of Quick Settings tiles.

-Beneath the Quick Settings tiles is a row of 3 buttons: Edit, Power Menu, and Settings.
+Beneath the Quick Settings tiles is a row of up to 4 buttons: Edit, Profiles, Power Menu, and Settings.
 The Edit and Settings buttons perform the same actions as before, that is launch the Quick Settings edit flow and the Settings app respectively.
 Meanwhile, the Power Menu button launches the new compact power menu of Android 12+ in place of the full-screen power menu that integrated the Device Controls and Quick Access Wallet modules of Android 11.

 The new, more compact power menu of Android 12+ features up to 2 rows of buttons.
 The visibility of this new power menu, known internally as “